Examination & 100-Hour Course Information

 Examinations

 The Maryland State's Standards Examination covers sections of the Code of Maryland Regulations (COMAR) that apply to nursing facilities.
-The breakdown of questions on the examination is as follows:
+The breakdown of questions on the examination is as follows and the regulations can be accessed via links below:

 10.07.02 - 55 questions